wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to blogs, Flyzoo can add an amazing chat experience to any website!

-Meet your customers and close more sales thanks to **live support chat**.
+Meet your customers and close more sales with chat.

-Build and engage your community thanks to eye-catching **chat rooms** with **one-to-one private conversations**.
+Build and engage your community thanks to **chat rooms** with **one-to-one private conversations**.

-All you need to chat on your website.
-Ready in a few minutes :)
+From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat for any website!

 ####Flyzoo Live Chat####